Beyond the Spell: A Dynamic Logic Analysis of Misdirection: On the Generality of

 Then, we obtain a result we expect, based on Definitions \ref{def:sim} and \ref{def:omit}:

 \begin{corollary} For all $p\in\prop$, and for all $\model,w$, the following statement holds:

 \end{corollary}

 Corollary \ref{coro:sim-dis} states that simulation of $\neg p$ implies dissimulation of $p$, but only under the assumption that agent $b$ both believes and observes $\neg p$ (this ensures that simulation of $\neg p$ to agent $b$ actually succeeds since $b$ also believes and observes $\neg p$).
-More precisely, it states that in case agent $a$ simulates that $\neg p$ \emph{successfully} in the sense that agent $b$ believes and observes that $\neg p$ in this case, this implies that agent $a$ also comes to dissimulate that $p$ at the same time.
-This implication can be understood as follows in the French Drop trick: if the magicians succeed in making the spectators wrongly believe and observe that the coin has moved from her left to right hand, then the magicians have succeeded in dissimulating that the coin has remained in her left hand all along.
+More precisely, it states that when agent $a$ simulates that $\neg p$ \emph{successfully} in the sense that agent $b$ believes and observes that $\neg p$, this implies that agent $a$ also comes to dissimulate that $p$ at the same time.
+This implication can be understood as follows in the French Drop trick: if the magician succeeds in making the spectators wrongly believe and observe that the coin has moved from her left to right hand, then the magician has succeeded in dissimulating that the coin has remained in her left hand all along.
 In other words, simulating successfully that the coin has moved from left to right hand implies to dissimulate that the coin in fact remained in the magician left hand.
 Notice that this holds only in the case that the spectators believed and observed $\neg p$ before, otherwise dissimulation naturally may not succeed.

 The situation just described comes from the fact that we consider that the magician always succeeds in the French Drop trick (under the appropriate circumstances), so the logical behaviour is actually consistent with this reasonable assumption.
 Weaker actions and connections between simulation and dissimulation are worth to be explored in the future, e.g., if we consider a clumsy magician that fails in some of her actions.